European stocks end higher as LVMH drives luxury rally

 LVMH is considered a bellwether for the luxury sector, which has undergone a prolonged slump since the winding down of the post-pandemic boom.

-Other luxury stocks such as Hermes Kering Richemont and Moncler MONC.MI rose by between 4.7% and 7.8%.
-The rally is expected to have added some $80 billion to the market capitalisation of the top 10 firms in the STOXX Europe Luxury index Reuters calculated.
+Other luxury stocks such as Hermes, Kering , Richemont and Moncler rose by between 4.7 percent and 7.8 percent.
+The rally is expected to have added some USD80 billion to the market capitalisation of the top 10 firms in the STOXX Europe Luxury index, Reuters calculated.

-The luxury-heavy French blue-chip index rose 2%, while the Europe-wide STOXX 600 index was 0.7% higher.
+The luxury-heavy French blue-chip index rose 2 percent, while the Europe-wide STOXX 600 index was 0.7 percent higher.

-Among other companies reporting, ASML shares added 3.1% after the world’s biggest supplier of computer chip-making equipment beat market expectations for third-quarter orders and fourth-quarter forecasts.
+Among other companies reporting, ASML shares added 3.1 percent after the world’s biggest supplier of computer chip-making equipment beat market expectations for third-quarter orders and fourth-quarter forecasts.

-TotalEnergies climbed 3.7% after the French oil major said it expects to report an increase in third-quarter results as higher upstream production and improving crude refining margins offset lower oil prices.
+TotalEnergies climbed 3.7 percent after the French oil major said it expects to report an increase in third-quarter results as higher upstream production and improving crude refining margins offset lower oil prices.

-Third-quarter earnings estimates for STOXX companies have improved in recent weeks, with analysts forecasting a 0.5% rise in profit growth on average, LSEG IBES data shows, compared with a 0.6% drop seen at the start of the earnings season.
+Third-quarter earnings estimates for STOXX companies have improved in recent weeks, with analysts forecasting a 0.5 percent rise in profit growth on average, LSEG IBES data shows, compared with a 0.6 percent drop seen at the start of the earnings season.

-This is still a sharp deterioration from the 7.8% growth seen in the third quarter of 2024.
+This is still a sharp deterioration from the 7.8 percent growth seen in the third quarter of 2024.

 BNP Paribas’ Lowe said the European blue-chip results indicate “the worst point” in the earnings cycle might have passed and investors could focus on “the upside story”.